cogdog/edtechaphors/README.md

 * Everyone is Rolling out an AI Named Q https://cogdog.github.io/edtechaphors/q/

 See also [how the Creative Prompt machine was used as a DS106 Daily Create](https://daily.ds106.us/tdc3581/).

+## Make Your Own, aka Fork and Roll

+Make your own!
+Change out the background image and modify the structure of generated phrases.
+Here are ones I know that others have done

+* Open Education Metaphors by Martin Weller (featuring Teilo with a big stick!) http://metaphor.edtechie.net/ and [now an entire BOOK](http://blog.edtechie.net/books/metaphors-of-ed-tech-is-out/) that even features this tool
+* Modified version by John Johnston (pulling the content from a google sheet, that's neat!) http://git.johnj.info/edtechaphors/?id=1Tk-IUE8OG_InI6KjZ4GAFMm4IyJl1PoZQYzHCbm4fN8
+* EdTech Metaphor Generator auf deutsch übersetzt/ angepasst by Nele Hirsch https://metaphernbot.glitch.me/
+* Open Degree Metaphors by Martin Weller http://opendegree.edtechie.net/
+* EdTech Pitch Machine by (again) Martin Weller https://edtechie.net/edtechpitch/

+You can easily download this repo make your own copy, and hoist to your own web server or any place you can publish HTML to the web.
+That's your own generator, which is nice.

 ## Hardly Passing For Documentation